ameier38/andrewcmeier.com/_posts/2019-12-04-functional-agent.md

 ```

 The beauty of implementing the agents in this way is that the overall structure remains
-the same and we just need to focus on `evolve` function to update the state.
+the same and we just need to focus on the `evolve` function to update the state.

 ### Buffer Agent
 We will leave this to the reader to explore.
 All the code is [available on GitHub](https://github.com/ameier38/functional-agent).